 Bidding at an auction can be a daunting time for both the buyer and the seller.
-At any point in time, either the buyer or the seller could be in a situation where they need to make a speedy decision which could potentially cost them thousands.
+At any point in time, either the buyer or the seller could be in a situation where they need to make a speedy decision, potentially costing them thousands.

 The best way to get what you want, at a price you can afford, is to be prepared: before and during the auction.

-Did you know that once you’ve made the winning bid, and you have signed the contract, you have now entered into an unconditional contract, and are required to pay a deposit of up to 10% of the purchase price on the day?
+Did you know that once you’ve made the winning bid and signed the contract, you have now entered into an unconditional contract, and are required to pay a deposit of up to 10% of the purchase price on the day?

 This means that not only do you have to potentially pay up to 10% of the purchase price on the day, but it also means that you are required to settle the contract on the nominated settlement date even if;

 - The bank’s valuation does not reflect the contract price;

 - The building and pest inspection comes back with unsatisfactory results; or

 So how can you avoid entering into an unconditional contract without being prepared?